 The entrepreneur and the knowledge economy

-The characteristics of knowledge
+The characteristics of knowledge and technology

-The social shaping of innovations
+The social shaping of technology

 Standards, network effects and lock-in